 Kent broadband top-up voucher

-The Kent ‘Top-Up Voucher’ delivered through the government's Rural Gigabit Voucher Scheme helps those in the hardest to connect locations to get faster broadband.
+The Kent ‘Top-Up Voucher’ delivered through the government's Rural Gigabit Voucher Scheme aims to help those in the hardest to connect locations to get faster broadband.

 To be eligible for the Rural Gigabit Voucher, the home or business benefiting from the voucher must: